TencentCloud/chat-uikit-ios/ChatSDK/README.md

     # If you need to add the Quic plugin, please uncomment the next line.
     # Note:
-    # - This plugin must be used with the TXIMSDK_Plus_iOS or TXIMSDK_Plus_iOS_XCFramework edition of the IM SDK, and the plugin version number must match the IM SDK version number.
+    # - This plugin must be used with the TXIMSDK_Plus_iOS or TXIMSDK_Plus_iOS_XCFramework edition of the Chat SDK, and the plugin version number must match the Chat SDK version number.
     # - For the TXIMSDK_Plus_Swift_iOS_XCFramework edition, there is no need to add this plugin.
 If you need to use the Quic feature in this edition, please contact us.
     # pod 'TXIMSDK_Plus_QuicPlugin'
 end
 ```

-If you need to use the Quic feature in the Swift version of the IMSDK, [please contact us](https://www.tencentcloud.com/document/product/1047/41676).
+If you need to use the Quic feature in the Swift version of the ChatSDK, [please contact us](https://www.tencentcloud.com/document/product/1047/41676).

 If you need more detailed integration guidance, please [refer to the complete integration documentation](https://www.tencentcloud.com/document/product/1047/34307).